COVID-19 pandemic in South Korea: April

-As infection rates have risen outside Korea leading to increases of sick arriving in the country (476 of 9,661 cases were imported as of 30 March), the KCDC will be implementing stronger infectious disease control measures for travelers coming from overseas as of 1 April.
-Additionally, new self-quarantine measures for travelers coming from Europe or the United States will be in effect from the same day.
-For example, those showing symptoms but test negative, and those who are without symptoms and are staying short-term in Korea, need to quarantine for two weeks in a government provided facility.
-Costs for the stay at the facility are the responsibility of the individual and total 100,000 won (US$81) per day.
-A few days later, a Taiwanese woman was deported on 5 April for refusing to stay in a quarantine facility as she initially agreed and then later disagreed with paying for the cost of staying at the government designated facility, reportedly costing around 100,000 won per day.
+Infection rates rose outside Korea, leading to 476 of 9,661 cases being imported by 30 March.
+The KCDC implemented stronger infectious disease control measures for international arrivals on 1 April, and new self-quarantine measures for travelers coming from Europe or the United States.
+For example, those showing symptoms but who test negative, and those who are without symptoms and are staying for a short time in Korea, need to quarantine for two weeks in a government provided facility.
+Costs for the stay at the facility were the responsibility of the individual and total 100,000 won (US$81) per day.
+A few days later, a Taiwanese woman was deported on 5 April for refusing to stay in a quarantine facility as she initially agreed, and then later disagreed with paying for the cost of staying at the government designated facility.

-A total of 45 people are being investigated by the police for allegedly violating COVID-19 self-isolation.
+A total of 45 people were investigated by the police for allegedly violating COVID-19 self-isolation.
 Under the revised anti-infectious disease law, violators can face up to a year in prison, a 10 million won fine, or in the case of foreign passport holders—deportation.

 Seeing the infodemic on COVID-19 information starting in China and spreading to Korea and the US, fake news researcher Cha Meeyoung of KAIST and the Institute for Basic Science, along with researchers from Ewha Womans University, started the multilingual Facts Before Rumors campaign to separate common claims seen online.

 A Canadian cast member with the touring The Phantom of the Opera stage play entered Korea on 12 March, participated for roughly two weeks, and tested positive 2 April.
 An American colleague tested positive on 4 April, which shut down production of the musical until 14 April while the venue could be disinfected and contacts of the staff, those staying in the same hotel, and over 8,000 people who recently attended were contacted by health authorities who told them to stay indoors and contact a testing centre if they develop symptoms.

 On 13 April, it was reported that at least 116 individuals who were infected and later cleared of the virus had again tested positive.
 The cause for this is under investigation but early speculation considered faulty tests, reactivation of the virus instead of re-infection, or remnants of the virus might remain yet not be harmful to the host or other individuals.
 The nation also stated their plans to send 600,000 testing kits to the United States and asked people to continue social distancing while hinting that a loosening of these regulations might come in the near future.
 By 17 April, the KCDC stated that it knew of 163 patients who were said to have recovered, but again tested positive.
 The exact cause was not known but they stated several possibilities.